 Your care team also includes clinicians from other disciplines, such as naturopathic medicine, nutrition and mind-body medicine, to help reduce treatment-related side effects and improve your quality of life.
 Your entire care team is here to answer your questions and support you throughout the treatment process.

-Southwestern offers several types of radiation therapy, including, but not limited to, the following:
+Southeastern offers several types of radiation therapy, including, but not limited to, the following:

-- Calypso® 4D Localization System™
+- Calypso® 4D Localization System™ (GPS for the Body)

 - External Beam Radiation Therapy (EBRT)